adventuregamestudio/ags-manual/CONTRIBUTING.md

    If there were any changes they will be reported.
-Whoever is committing the changes is effectively responsible for promoting the content from the wiki into the official release; reading the changes in the page content is a good idea.
+Whoever is committing the changes is effectively responsible for promoting the content from the source into the official release; reading the changes in the page content is a good idea.

    ```sh